MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/powerbi-reports-windows-defender-advanced-threat-protection.md

 1. Open WDATPPowerBI.pbit from the zip with Power BI Desktop.

 2. If this is the first time you’re using Power BI with Windows Defender ATP, you’ll need to sign in and give consent to Windows Defender ATP Power BI app.
-By providing consent, you’re allowing Windows Defender ATP Power BI to sign in and read your profile, and access your data.
+By providing consent, you’re allowing Windows Defender ATP Power BI to sign in and read your profile, access your data, and be used for report refresh.

     ![Consent image](images/atp-powerbi-accept.png)